dalanicolai/zotero-find/README.md

 Install in the usual way and set the `zotero-root-dir` variable either via setq in your dot-file or via the customization menu

 ### Spacemacs
-For spacemacs users the recommended way is to clone this repository in your `.emacs.d/private/local` directory.<sup id="a1">[1](#f1)</sup> Then add it to the load-path by adding `(use-package zotero-find)` to the list of additional packages.
+For spacemacs users the recommended way is to clone this repository in your `.emacs.d/private/local` directory.<sup id="a1">[1](#f1)</sup> Then add it to the load-path by adding `(zotero-find :location local)
+` to the list of additional packages.
 Subsequently load it by adding the following use-package (or use require) declaration in the user-config section of your dot-file:
 ```
   (use-package zotero-find
     :init